imhicihu/ISKM2017/Guidelines_connection_streaming.md

 #Discriminated by human actions / hardware-software side
 ##Good Practices (proposal)
 ###Remote Speakers
-* Verify you are connected to a power electrical supply.
-* Fully charge your notebook's battery.
+* Foresee a possible power outage: fully charge your notebook's battery / own an [uninterruptible Power Supply (UPS)](https://en.wikipedia.org/wiki/Uninterruptible_power_supply).
-* Verify your date/time in your computer is correct.
+* Verify your date and time in your computer is correct.
 * Verify your time-zone.
 ISKM2017's official hour is `UTC-03:00`.
 * Verify that you are out of malware & virus.
 * Test your audio card / webcam.